dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/progress-indicator/info.md

 ## Description

 Use a ProgressIndicator whenever the user has to wait for more than _150ms_.
-This component is also knows as:
+This component is also known as:

 - Indicator (Activity-Indicator)
 - Loader (Pre-loader)